erwanm/elephant-wrapper/README.md

 for f in batch.??; do (bash $f &); done
 ~~~

+Remark: since the datasets have different sizes, some batches will probably take more time than others.

 # Changelog

-## Unreleased
+## 0.2.2

+- [added] script advanced-training.sh to process an individual dataset with cross-validation to select the best model.
+- [changed] updated pred-tokenized models: (1) better performance using optimal pattern for each dataset; (2) updating corpus to UD 2.1, with more languages/datasets
+- [changed] updated version of UD data from 2.0 to 2.x in scripts and examples.
 - [added] option `-d` to generate individual commands by dataset in `train-multiple-tokenizers.sh`, so that tasks can be run in parallel.
-- [added] script advanced-training.sh to process an individual dataset with cross-validation to select the best model.
 - [changed] updated README documentation.
-- [changed] updated version of UD data from 2.0 to 2.x in scripts and examples.

 ## 0.2.1